superphy/version-1/Manuscript/bmc_microbiology/superphy_bmc_article.md

 for ‘United Kingdom’ in Figure @uk-map.

 ## Website Usage Tutorials
-Every page of the SuperPhy platform includes a guided tutorial introduction using the IntroJS plugin (<https://usablica.github.io/intro.js/>).
+The main pages of the SuperPhy platform include a guided tutorial introduction using the IntroJS plugin (<https://usablica.github.io/intro.js/>).
 This tutorial provides a walk-through of all the major features and how to use them, and is